angelmartinclt/codewars/README.md

-As a viewer you will need node.js to see the outputs of each challenge!
+As a viewer you will need a node.js extension to see the outputs of each challenge!
 Within your terminal in VScode type "node challlenge1.js" and you will see challenge one's output, "node challlenge2.js" for challenge two, etc.